sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    - cannot solve process issues with technology

 - Travis
-   - concept is important, we dn't care which CI tool you use
+   - concept is important, we don't care which CI tool you use

 - What CD mean to you?
    - deployment to production is business decision not Eng decision
    - ??dep to prod is risky, user segregation??
    - github example, users, cost vs risk, regulartory constraint

+- Show how to set up Travis with GitHub and end result, how to figure out errors

+- Use instructor slide

+- Environment set-up in the pipeline (in the Travis)

+- Why you do not want to do "cf push" yourelf?
+  (many org do not allow cf push)
+  (jar creation issue - we want to create jar file just once and use it in multiple enviroments)
+  (jar versioning)
+  (buildpack has nothing to do with creating jar)

+## Wrap-up

 - Explain the following travis.yml